Joe Goode: Other exhibitions and shows

-Goode has been exhibiting his work in group and solo exhibitions since 1960.
+Goode had been exhibiting his work in group and solo exhibitions since 1960.
 His very first group show, two years prior to "The New Paintings of Common Objects," took place in Oklahoma City at the Oklahoma Art Center.
 His first solo exhibition took place in 1962 in Los Angeles, CA, at the Dilexi Gallery.

-From 2015 to 2021 Goode exhibited in four solo shows, two of which were held at the Peter Blake Gallery (2016 and 2018).
+From 2015 to 2021, Goode exhibited in four solo shows, two of which were held at the Peter Blake Gallery (2016 and 2018).
 His other two solo exhibits were held at the Kohn Gallery in 2021 and the KOKI ARTS gallery in Tokyo Japan (2015).
 Meanwhile, he participated in group shows throughout California from 2012 until the present.
 In 2022, Goode's work was a part of the exhibition, "Dissolve," at the Jack and Shanaz Langson Institute and Museum of California Art at the University of California, Irvine.

-On average, his paintings sell for $109,000, his print work sells for $2,000, and his works on paper sell for $6,000.

 Style

-Goode’s style vacillates between both traditional and non-traditional forms of media which allows him to tow the line between representational art and abstraction.
+Goode’s style vacillates between both traditional and non-traditional forms of media which allowed him to toe the line between representational art and abstraction.
 His use of media also lends to a deeper exploration of differing ways of seeing the world.
-Examples of this are his milk bottles that act as a lens atop a field of color.
+Examples of this were his milk bottles that act as a lens atop a field of color.
 This object also exemplified his affinity for simplistic, unassuming subject matter.
 His tendency of rending or tearing away a superficial canvas to expose another painting below also furthered this desire to show a different way of seeing the world.

 His early works draw inspiration from artists such as Robert Irwin, who taught Goode at the Chouinard Art Institute.
 The minimalism of the milk bottle paintings was reminiscent of Irwin's canvases and the art of his Los Angeles contemporaries, who were experimenting with both pop art and minimalist abstraction.
 Additionally, a 1962 screwdriver lithograph of Goode's has direct parallels to the work of Jasper Johns, another one of Goode's influences.